Spousal registered retirement savings plans (RRSPs) can help lighten the tax load for some couples — both now and in retirement.

 The main advantage of a spousal RRSP is that it allows a couple to split their RRSP income during retirement and take advantage of lower marginal tax rates.
 In other words, you’ll pay less tax on two incomes of $50,000 than one income of $100,000.

-Even without a spousal RRSP, couples can split up to 50% of qualifying pension income from age 65 on.
-This includes withdrawals from an RRSP or registered retirement income fund (RRIF), or income from a registered company pension plan.
+Even without a spousal RRSP, couples can split up to 50% of eligible pension income.
+This can include withdrawals from a registered retirement income fund (RRIF) or income from a registered company pension plan.

-But using a spousal RRSP still has some advantages.
-It can provide for income splitting before age 65, for one.
-And, with a little advance planning, it could let you move more than 50% of your pension income to your spouse, something that might be useful if you have other sources of income when you retire.
+But with a little advance planning, a spousal RRSP could let you move more than 50% of your pension income to your spouse, something that might be useful if you have other sources of income when you retire.

 But don’t forget about the rules